ePriest.com: Your Spanish Homily

 English Translation

-In the second reading of the Mass, Saint Paul reminds us that the earthly man, despite all his miseries, can be transformed into the heavenly man by the power of love.
-Then, in the Gospel, Jesus specifies that this love is without limits, the one inscribed in every human heart as the golden rule of universal morality: “Treat others as you want them to treat you.”
+In the Second Reading of today's Mass, St. Paul reminds us that the earthly man, despite all his miseries, can be transformed into a heavenly man - through the power of love.
+To continue with this theme, Jesus specifies in the Gospel, that this love must be limitless; a love that is inscribed in the hearts of all men as the golden standard of universal morality: "Treat others as you would have them treat you".

-The earth would be a paradise if we all put this teaching into practice!
-But in our everyday life, things get complicated.
-If we look around, we realize that most people are driven not by the law of love, but by the law of echo.
-Yes, “echo”!
-If you shout into a ravine, you hear your own words repeated.
-Some people do the same in life: when others are kind and helpful to you, you echo that kindness and helpfulness in return, but if they disturb your peace or threaten your interests, you raise your voice and claim your rights.
+This world would be paradise, if we all put this teaching into practice!
+However, in our everyday life things get complicated.
+If we look around, we will realize that people move, in most cases, not by the law of love, but by the law of the echo.
+Yes, the "echo"!
+If you scream near a cliff, you will hear it repeat what you said.
+Some of us do the same thing in life: when others are friendly and helpful towards us, then we return the echo of their kindness and service to them, but if they disturb our peace or threaten our interests, then we scream and proclaim our rights.

-This does not happen when one lives according to the law of love, because your neighbor becomes your brother.
-Jesus Christ died for everyone—for that unpleasant neighbor, the indiscreet friend, the authoritarian boss, the annoying coworker.
+This does not happen when we live according to the law of love, since our neighbor becomes our brother.
+Jesus Christ died for all: for that unfriendly neighbor, the indiscreet friend, the authoritarian boss, and the annoying colleague.

-Why do so many people live secretly dissatisfied?
-Why do so many men and women find life monotonous, trivial, and bland?
-Why do they get bored in the midst of comfort?
-We live in a society in which it is difficult to learn to love freely.
-Almost everything we do we question: What is it good for?
-Is it useful?
-What do I gain from it?
-We calculate everything, we measure everything.
+So why do so many people live secretly dissatisfied?
+Why do so many men and women find life monotonous, trivial and insipid?
+Why are they bored in the middle of your company?
+We live in a society where it is difficult to learn how to love freely.
+Almost all of us will ask: Why should I serve?
+Will it be useful?
+What's in it for me?
+Everything is calculated; everything is measured.

-Our lives would be transformed if we learned to love freely, without seeking anything in return.
-The most important things in life—friendship, solidarity, closeness, intimacy—cannot be bought with money.
-They are freely offered without expecting anything in return.
+Our existence would change if we learned to love freely, without seeking compensation.
+The important things in life: friendship, solidarity, closeness, and intimacy - cannot be obtained with money.
+They are freely offered, without expecting anything in return.

-May your relationships with others always shine with a love of gentleness, able to endure insults, injuries, and violence.
-A love that forgives and helps, just as in the episode from the life of King David recounted in the first reading.
+May your relationships with others always shine with this gentle love, one that is able to endure the indignities, insults, and violence.
+A love that forgives and is helpful, as narrated in the First Reading - regarding an episode in the life of King David.

-This is the irresistible force we carry within, because it comes from the heart of God!
-This is the secret weapon that Christ has placed in our hands to transform the world!
+That is the irresistible force that we carry within us, since it comes from the heart of God!
+That is the secret weapon Christ has placed in our power to transform the world!